- Grandparents’ total net worth adds up to £5 trillion or £350,634 each

 Despite owing much of their wealth to being part of the property-owning generation the study found 52% of grandparents believe that their children will accumulate more wealth than them compared to a quarter (25%) who think the younger generation will be worse off.

 In a sign of how many pensioners are sharing their money with younger generations during their lifetimes, four in ten (40%) grandparents are either already gifting cash to their children and grandchildren or plan to do so.
-Three-quarters (74%) and half (50%) of grandparents plan to pass down their wealth to their children and grandchildren respectively.
+Three-quarters (74%) of parents and half (50%) of grandparents plan to pass down their wealth to their children and grandchildren respectively.

 The main source of grandparents’ wealth is their home worth an average of £225,623 which accounts for almost two-thirds (64%) of the value of their assets.
 Their pension pots (£32,652), investments (£32,013) and bank savings (£29,725) are the other major sources of wealth.

 Grandparents are not entirely debt-free – around one in five (19%) still have mortgages on their main home and one in three (32%) owe money on loans and credit cards.
-On average, they have £14,810 in liabilities predominately due to outstanding mortgages of £11,130 with £2,211 in unsecured debt through loans and credit cards.
+On average, they have £14,810 in liabilities predominantly due to outstanding mortgages of £11,130 with £2,211 in unsecured debt through loans and credit cards.

 Paul Whitlock, Director of Savings, Charter Savings Bank, said: “Baby boomers may be the richest generation ever, but they are optimistic that their families will in time be better off than them.
 This may be difficult to believe for millennials struggling to reach the property ladder but much of their grandparents’ wealth will eventually find its way to them either through gifting or inheritance.